MICHEL BRAUNER, ISM / SCIENCE PHOTO LIBRARY MICHEL BRAUNER, ISM / SCIENCE PHOTO LIBRARY

 Lobar pneumonia.
-Coloured frontal X-ray of the lungs of a 48-year-old woman in intensive care, showing acute lobar pneumonia of the upper lobe of the right lung (upper left).
+Frontal X-ray of the lungs of a 47-year-old man, showing acute lobar pneumonia of the lower lobe of the left lung (lower right).
 Lobar pneumonia is a bacterial infection that causes inflammation of the lungs.
-The infection here is with Pneumococcus bacteria.
+The infection here is with Streptococcus pneumoniae bacteria.
 The alveoli (the air sacs of the lungs) become blocked with pus and solidify.
 The solid areas are visible on X-rays.
 Symptoms are coughing and chest pain.

 Model release not required.
 Property release not required.